-Our total backlog as of June 30, 2023, was \$5,936, of which telecommunications customers in the U.S. represented 66%, telecommunications customers in international markets represented 23%, customers in the marine market represented 2%, customers in the military market represented 6%, and customers in other markets represented 3%.
+Our total backlog as of September 30, 2023, was \$5,121, of which telecommunications customers in the U.S. represented 62%, telecommunications customers in international markets represented 28%, customers in the marine market represented 2%, customers in the military market represented 7%, and customers in other markets represented 1%.

-We plan to continue to expand our customer base in all market segments.
+For the remainder of this year, we plan to continue to expand our customer base in all market segments by promoting our DC power systems.
+We are scheduled to showcase our LPG and natural gas DC power systems at the 35th World LPG Forum held in Rome in November 2023.
 We also anticipate that our sales will increase as we overcome supply chain and labor issues.
+In anticipation, we have purchased a large number of engines to meet anticipated demand.